Medical Professionals and Vocal Fatigue: How to Support

 Katelyn Swiader

-Katelyn Swiader is a speech-language pathologist specializing in vocal health and performance with more than 15 years of voice coaching experience.
-She holds a master’s degree in speech-language pathology and a bachelor’s in vocal performance.
-With a background as a professional singer, she provides comprehensive voice care…
+Katelyn Swiader, MS Ed, CCC-SLP, is a speech-language pathologist specializing in vocal health and performance.
+She holds a master’s in speech-language pathology and a bachelor’s in vocal performance, with over 15 years of voice coaching experience.
+With a background as a professional singer, she provides comprehensive voice…

 Chapters & learning objectives